Pratikfande/cursor_repository/README.md

 - Created README.md, commited changes and pushed it to GitHub

 Issue faced & solutions
 - Issue: While creating repository I accidently created README.md file, which I was supposed to create through Cursor.
+I tried to delete it but couldn't fint the delete button.
-- Solution: I deleted that file from GitHub and created it again from Cursor.
+- Solution: So, I used Google search and with the help of Google AI Overview I deleted that file from GitHub and created it again from Cursor.